seoulxss/seoulxss/README.md

 <h3> ImageManip </h3>
 Im currently also writing a program to convert multiple files into another format (png, jpg) etc..
 This is done with the library of ImageMagick and Qt.
 Furthermore I added also the feature to manipulate medatada directly.
 If you want to see more of this project, just go into my repos.

-Despite those topics, I also have very simple and "normal" programs written on my github.
-E.g. ConfigLib or IAKAR.
+<p>Despite those topics, I also have very simple and "normal" programs written on my github.
+E.g. ConfigLib or IAKAR. </p>

 <h2>Everything else </h2>